huntdatacenter/docs/docs/do-science/hunt-workbench/README.md

 ::: tip Service desk

-Head over to the service desk and click the blue button to [request your Workbench access](/service-desk/user-orders#workbench-access).
+Head over to the service desk and click the blue button to [request your HUNT Workbench access](/do-science/service-desk/#hunt-workbench-access).